Find Affordable Health Insurance In Your Area!

 It seems like indemnity plans are the forgotten child when it comes to health coverage.
 According to the National Conference of State Legislatures, only about 1% of the population enrolls in indemnity health insurance plans each year.

 However, for the people who are looking to take back control of their healthcare, many are turning to these medical reimbursement plans as a means of saving money.
 If you are considering an indemnity plan, or just exploring your options, you’ll want to keep reading to find out more about fee-for-service (FFS) coverage options that reimburse you for medical costs and cost you less than their more traditional counterparts.

-What Are Indemnity Health Insurance Plans?
+What Is An Indemnity Health Insurance Plan?

-How An Indemnity Plan Works
+How An Indemnity Health Plan Works

 Unlike managed care plans, an indemnity plan doesn’t limit your coverage to a provider-network and doesn’t require a referral to see a specialist.
-However, because there are no negotiated rates, indemnity health insurance plans won’t cover all your medical costs even after your deductible has been met.
+However, because there are no negotiated rates, indemnity health insurance plans won’t cover all your medical costs, even after your deductible has been met.